Skip to main content

 Clara’s Pros & Cons

-• At $400, they're pricey for most budgets
+• Premium price for most budgets

 Ethan’s Pros & Cons

-• +Best-in-class noise cancellation with real-world effectiveness
+• +Best-in-class active noise cancellation by margin

-• +Outstanding 30-hour battery life and quick charging
+• +30-hour battery life with fast charging

 Score Breakdown